Welcome to Solid Commerce!

 ||Descriptions of the Key Orders Menu Options

-The Manage Orders page is the second most visited page in Solid Commerce.
+The Orders Manager page is the second most visited page in Solid Commerce.
 On it, you can search for orders, update order details, and change order statuses.
 You can also print pick lists, invoices, and packing slips.

 |Enter New Order